Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Proof of Theorem

 At this point, we have reduced the analysis of the spectrum of the differential operator $-D_m D_x$ with Dirichlet conditions outside $(0,\ell_m)$ to the analysis of the zeros of the entire function $\psi(\ell, \cdot)$.
-As in \cite{KZ} and \cite{Ze} a key tool is the following result: \begin{Le} Let $\Xi $ be a metric space, $f:\Xi\times \bbC \rightarrow \bbC $ be a continuous function such that for each $\a \in \Xi$ the map $f(\a,\cdot )$ is an entire function.
+As in \cite{KZ} and \cite{Ze} a key tool is the following result, whose proof can be found in \cite{Di}, page 248: \begin{Le} Let $\Xi $ be a metric space, $f:\Xi\times \bbC \rightarrow \bbC $ be a continuous function such that for each $\a \in \Xi$ the map $f(\a,\cdot )$ is an entire function.
 Let $V \subset \bbC $ be an open subset whose closure $\bar V$ is compact, and let $\a_0\in\Xi$ be such that no zero of the function $f( \a_0, \cdot) $ is on the boundary of $V$.
 Then there exists a neighborhood $W$ of $\a_0$ in $\Xi$ such that: \begin{enumerate}

 \item for any $\a \in W$, $f( \a,\cdot )$ has no zero on the boundary of $V$,